 DAAs may be prescribed by any medical practitioner or nurse practitioner experienced in treating HCV, or in consultation with a specialist experienced in the treatment of HCV, meaning that treatment can occur in the community.

-This website presents the Australian recommendations for the management of hepatitis C virus infection: a consensus statement (September 2018).
+This website presents the Australian recommendations for the management of hepatitis C virus infection: a consensus statement (June 2020).
 This is a living document that will be updated as new data emerge.
-Grading of the levels of evidence for the recommendations is described in Methodology section.
+Grading of the levels of evidence for the recommendations is described in the Methodology section.